 Review of the Retirement Villages Act 2003

 In 2023, the Ministry of Housing and Urban Development, working in partnership with the retirement sector, began a review of the Retirement Villages Act.
+The Government is reviewing the Retirement Villages Act to ensure residents are well-protected while keeping villages sustainable.

 The Retirement Commissioner monitors the effects of the Retirement Villages Act 2003